 Use these resources to increase awareness about your reserve and the NRS among students, faculty, and the general public.
 We’ve printed up brochures and postcards, created downloadable maps and flyers, and produced large banners you can borrow to draw attention to your booth or event.

 Retractable banners are 33.5 inches wide by 84 inches tall.
 There are four designs.
-Please contact Donna if you would like to borrow one or more.
+Please contact Citlali if you would like to borrow one or more.

 After downloading pdfs for these five designs, you can have them printed at a local copy shop.